 If the eyes are suffering from a dysfunction in lubrication, the tear film fails to cover the surface of the eye sufficiently.
 The lubrication with tears is then thin or unstable and easily breaks up.
 Every blink produces increased rubbing of the eyelids on the cornea.
 This causes stimulation of the sensitive nerve endings of the visual organ.
 This creates false sensations and people affected have the feeling that they have a grain of sand in the eye.
 There can also be a feeling of pain, scratching and itching.

 Help can only be obtained by restoring the volume of the tear film.
 The natural fluid lubrication of the eye is restored with the aid of lubricating eye drops and the tear film is sustainably stabilized.
 Irritation should also diminish as should the feeling of having a foreign body in the eye.

 Incrustations on the eye lead to severe rubbing

 Dry eyes also lead to a foreign body sensation in another way: due to the lack of lacrimal fluid, many of those who are affected wake up with incrustations on their eyes which lead to having real foreign bodies in the eye.
 Overnight, these depositions stick the eyelids together, can get into the tear film when the eyes are opened and with every blink, scratch over the sensitive surface of the eye.
 The eyes are repeatedly irritated by these sometimes sharp-edged foreign bodies.

 In this case, too, the eyes should be lubricated.
-During the day, eye drops such as HYLO®-GEL are well-suited to supplying the eyes with intensive lubrication.
-At night time, VitA-POS® eye ointment is particularly good.
-Because of its soft composition, it hinders the formation of incrustations during sleep and prevents the unpleasant grain-of-sand feeling after waking up.
+Eye drops such as HYLO GEL® are well-suited to supplying the eyes with intensive lubrication.